Dusty Springfield: Personal life

-Springfield was never reported to be in a heterosexual relationship, and this meant that the issue of her sexual orientation was raised frequently during her life.
+Springfield was never reported to be in a heterosexual relationship; it meant the issue of her sexual orientation was raised frequently during her life.
 From mid-1966 to the early 1970s, Springfield lived in a domestic partnership with fellow singer Norma Tanega.
 In September 1970, Springfield told Ray Connolly of the Evening Standard:

 By the standards of 1970, that was a bold statement.
-Three years later, she explained to Chris Van Ness of the Los Angeles Free Press:
+Three years later, she told Chris Van Ness of the Los Angeles Free Press:

 In the 1970s and 1980s, Springfield became involved in several romantic relationships with women in Canada and the United States that were not kept secret from the gay and lesbian community.
 From 1972 to 1978, she had an "off and on" domestic relationship with Faye Harris, an American photojournalist.
-In 1981 she had a six-month relationship with singer-musician Carole Pope of the rock band Rough Trade.
+In 1981, Springfield had a six-month relationship with singer-musician Carole Pope of the rock band Rough Trade.
 During periods of psychological and professional instability, Springfield's involvement in some intimate relationships, influenced by addiction, resulted in episodes of personal injury.

-She met an American actress, Teda Bracci, at an Alcoholics Anonymous meeting in 1982; they moved in together in April 1983 and seven months later exchanged vows at a wedding ceremony, which was not recognised under California law.
-The pair had a "tempestuous" relationship that led to an altercation with both hospitalised; Bracci had hit Springfield in the mouth with a saucepan and knocked out her teeth, necessitating plastic surgery.
+She met an American actress, Teda Bracci, at an Alcoholics Anonymous meeting in 1982 and they moved in together in April 1983.
+Seven months later they exchanged vows at a wedding ceremony, which was not recognised under California law of the time.
+The pair had a "tempestuous" relationship which led to an altercation with both hospitalised.
+Bracci hit Springfield in the mouth with a saucepan and knocked out her teeth, necessitating plastic surgery.
 The pair separated within two years.